 (* Some columns may not add to 100% due to rounding.)

-1/2.
-If the election for U.S. House of Representatives in your district was today, would you vote for Duncan Hunter the Republican or Ammar Campa-Najjar the Democrat?
-[IF UNDECIDED: If you had to vote for one of the following at this moment, do you lean more toward Duncan Hunter or more toward Ammar Campa-Najjar?]
-[NAMES WERE ROTATED]
+1. If the Democratic primary election for president was today, would you vote for [NAMES WERE ROTATED]?
+[If UNDECIDED: If you had to vote for one of these candidates at this moment, who do you lean toward?]

 |(VOL) Don’t know||6%|